 Cost of studying in Birmingham

-Birmingham ranks 94th in the world for affordability this year.
-This low score is due to its high tuition fees and relatively expensive cost of living (although this is lower than other UK cities).
+Birmingham's low score for affordability is due to its high tuition fees and relatively expensive cost of living (although this is lower than other UK cities).
 On average, tuition fees for universities in Birmingham will set international students back around US$22,700.

 According to Numbeo, a single person living in Birmingham will need around £640 for monthly costs, plus an additional £757 for a one bedroom apartment in the city centre.